ryancheley/djangocon-us-2025/presentation/slides/04b-real-cost.md

 ???

-Let me be clear about the real business impact here.
-This isn't just a minor inconvenience.
+- real impact
+- NOT just a minor inconvenience